anconi-lab/UD-APARM/README.md

 The codes were improved and revised since the publication.
 Therefore, the version employed in your work should be identified.

-LICENSE INFORMATION: To download and use APARM and UD-APARM, you are required to read and agree to the following terms:
+LICENSE INFORMATION: To download and use UD-APARM, you are required to read and agree to the following terms:

 (a) Currently, UD-APARM is free of charge for both academic and commercial usage.
 Anyone can freely distribute the original or their improved versions to others.

 (b) UD-APARM can be distributed as a free component of commercial code.

 (c) UD-APARM is utilized in your work.
 The original ACS Omega paper MUST BE cited in your work (with the version of the software used):
 Anconi, C. P. A.  ACS Omega 2020, 5, 5013 – 5025.
-UD-APARM, version 1.18.
+UD-APARM, Version 1.21 REV3 theta - SYMM

 (d) There is no warranty of the correctness of the results produced by UD-APARM.
 The author does not hold responsibility in any way for any consequences arising from the use of the UD-APARM software.